Muddz/KindleHighlightsReader/README.md

 ```

-## Features in v1.0.0
+## Features in 1.0.0
 - Trim all highlights for redundant characters before and after like: `"ed.
 Hello"` > `"Hello"`
 - Insert periods on all highlights.
 - Insert double quotations on all highlights.
 - Remove any quotation from all highlights.
 - Capialize first letter on all highlights.
 - Export as *.txt*  *.json*  *.csv* or *.pdf* files.
-- Works on Windows and MacOS
+- Works for Windows and MacOS

 ## Usage